Fanais-RZ/Test-Spanish/README.md

-# Test-Spanish
+# University Front-Page
-Frontend Test of a single web page
+Frontend Test of a single-page website.